-“The woman said it was no big deal, there was no malice intended!” say the other members of DDS.
+“The woman said it was no big deal, there was no malice intended!” say other members of the DDS brigade.

 But is it any surprise that Bea Kim, the subject of the kiss, would defend the president?
-In the first place, she wouldn’t have even been at that event if she weren’t already a card-carrying member of the DDS.
+In the first place, she wouldn’t have even been at the event if she weren’t already a card-carrying member of the Duterte fanbase.

-Second, do you honestly think she would admit to feeling disrespected, on camera, for a video produced by the government-managed Philippine News Agency?
+Secondly, do you honestly think that even if she had felt disrespected, she would have admitted it, on camera, in a video produced by the government-managed Philippine News Agency?

 What worries me most about this latest incident is the kind of image that we project about Filipinas.

-When I was in Rome, my cab driver informed me he had a fling with a Filipina.
-When I was New York, some random old man approached me and my friend at the subway to tell us he had a Filipina girlfriend.
+When I was in Rome, my cab driver felt the need to inform me that he had a fling with a Filipina.
+When I was New York, a random older man approached me and my friend at the subway to let us know he had a Filipina girlfriend.

 These are not rare cases — my friends based in Dubai always invariably meet a cab driver who would tell them he had (or has) a Filipina lover.